northsim/northsim-faq/docs/japan.md

 </details>

-## Checking APN Settings

-Optional
-{: .label .label-red }

-To ensure your eSIM is correctly setup please check your APN configuration

 ## Checking Data Usage

 <details markdown="block">
   <summary>
     For Apple iPhone and iOS Devices
   </summary>

+  {: .highlight }
+- Go to Settings
+- Tap on Mobile
+- Scroll down and check the Data Roaming Usage value
 </detail>

 <details markdown="block">
   <summary>
     For Samsung Galaxy/Android Devices
   </summary>

+{: .highlight }
+- Go To Settings
+- Tap on Connections
+- Tap on Data Usage
+- Check the data usage for your eSIM
 </detail>

 <details markdown="block">
   <summary>
     For Google Pixel/Android Devices
   </summary>

+  {: .highlight }
+- Go to Settings
+- Tap on Network & Internet
+- Tap on Internet
+- Tap on the eSIM you have installed
+- Check your data usage
 </detail>

+## Checking APN Settings

+Optional
+{: .label .label-red }

+To ensure your eSIM is correctly setup please check your APN configuration

 ## Common eSIM issues